 When testing locally or in staging:

-You can deploy a mock oracle using the same interface (
+You can deploy a mock oracle using the same interface (AggregatorV3Interface) and manually update values using the updateAnswer(int256) function.

 By following the standard AggregatorV3Interface, our oracle contract allows seamless integration into any dApp that supports Chainlink-style data feeds.